camunda/camunda-docs-manual/site/src/documents/api-references/cmmn10/10-tasks/05-human-task.html.md

 ## User Assignment

 A human task can be directly assigned to a user.
 This is done by using the attribute `performerRef` on a human task element.
 The defined `performerRef` attribute references an existing role.
-Such a role definition needs a name that actually defines the user.
+Such a role definition needs a name that defines the user.

 ```xml
 <case ... >